chvois1/ioc-go/README.md

 ## More Storer Methods

 Now let us assume other parts of  the client library, which also use the Storer facility, need more Backend methods than Get/Put.
-For them, we have to extend the Storer Transport interface.
+For them, we have to extend the Storer interface.

 ![Client library extends the storer interface](./doc/01-di-ext.png "Client library extends the storer interface")